aimat-lab/microdroplet_segmentation/README.md

 which can also be used independently but may require input from the previous module.
 Modules are ``ImageSelection.py``, ``FindScaleBar.py``, ``GridSegmentation.py`` and ``DropletSeparation.py``.
 General-use classes are given in ``grid.py`` and `image.py`.
 Each module opens a "Qt5Cairo" interactive backend of `matplotlib`.
-Press "enter" to accept.
+Press "enter" to accept and continue.

 # Usage